Enjoying a great burger can be one of the best parts of a visit to the Roanoke Valley in Virginia’s Blue Ridge Mountains.

 You’ll feel like a local when you order a burger at Aesy’s Restaurant in Downtown Roanoke.
 This spot has been family owned and operated for over 50 years and is known for its burgers, sandwiches, and lunch plate specials.
 If you’ve worked up an appetite, we recommend the Double Cheeseburger.
 Add bacon?
 Of course.
 You always add bacon!

-Located near Exit 150 off Interstate 81 in Botetourt County, Angelle’s Diner is the perfect spot for a burger pit stop during your road trip.
+Located near Exit 150 off Interstate 81 in Botetourt County and near Exit 137 on Wildwood Road in Salem, Angelle’s Diner is the perfect spot for a burger pit stop during your road trip.
 The half-pound burgers are made with certified Angus Chuck and served atop a brioche bun.
 Saddle up and order the Cowboy Burger, which features brisket, hickory smoked bacon, swiss cheese, lettuce, tomato, onion, pickle, BBQ sauce and a king cut onion ring.

 You’ll feel like a champion with a burger and craft beer at Beamer’s 25!
 The upscale sports bar features classic Virginia Tech memorabilia and a menu full of incredible burgers, such as the Stevo Burger.
 It’s a burger topped with a sunny side-up egg, applewood smoked bacon, red onion, cheddar and mayo.
 Stevo, FTW!